AllenNeuralDynamics/aind-file-standards/documentation_standards/data_acquisition_doc_standard.md

 ## Hardware Instructions

-All data acquisition systems require hardware, which should be fully documented.
-It is important to include that hardware documentation here or, ideally, link to another resource that contains sufficient descriptions of the hardware to allow a new user to build a new system.
+All data acquisition systems require hardware, which should ideally be fully described in publicly available visible documents that would allow an external researcher to build a comparable system.
+This might include white papers, bills of material, CAD files, methods papers, protocols, etc.

+A great example for the Frame Independent Photometry (FIP) system is here: https://www.protocols.io/view/modified-frame-projected-independent-fiber-photome-261ge39edl47/v2

+Hardware documentation will likely grow slowly as a platform matures and this section should be updated periodically (which will likely be a fully manual process).

 ## Installation